 28.07 A Flex Spending Account (FSA) has been established for all Employees eligible for health plan benefits in accordance with Article 4 - Application and Article 28 - Health Plan Benefits of this Collective Agreement.

-28.08 Special Areas Board shall allocate a sum of seven hundred and fifty dollars ($750.00) to the eligible Employee’s FSA.
-Effective January 1, 2022 the FSA will be increased to nine hundred dollars ($900.00).
+28.08 Special Areas Board shall allocate a sum of one thousand two hundred dollars ($1200.00) to the eligible Employee’s FSA.
+Effective January 1, 2026.

-28.09 In each year thereafter, Special Areas Board shall allocate a sum of nine hundred dollars ($900.00) to the eligible Employee’s FSA.
+28.09 In each year thereafter, Special Areas Board shall allocate a sum of one thousand two hundred dollars ($1200.00) to the eligible Employee’s FSA.